DanielJDufour/geo-extent/docs/functions/equals.md

 # Function: equals
 You can test if two extents are equivalent using the equals function.
 If the extents use different [spatial reference systems](https://en.wikipedia.org/wiki/Spatial_reference_system), the equals will reproject the second extent internally before making the comparison.
+If other is not an instance of GeoExtent, it will try to convert it to a GeoExtent before making the comparison.

 # basic usage
 ```js